ForestAdmin/agent-nodejs/docs/agent-customization/actions/scope-context.md

 | **Can be triggered from the summary view** | ✅                               | ✅                                                     | 🚫                                        |
 | **Targeted records**                       | One at a time                    | All selected and matching the current segment / search | All matching the current segment / search |

-# The `context` object
+## The `context` object

 The `context` object is central to writing actions in Forest Admin.

-It is passed both to the [`execute` function](./frontend-behavior.md) of your action and when using [dynamic form customization](./forms.md#dynamic-configuration).
+It is the bridge between all the data that your agent has access to and the action's execution.
+It is passed to the `execute()` function as the first argument and provides access to the following properties:

+- `getRecord()` (or `getRecords()` for bulk and global actions)
+- `getRecordId()` (or `getRecordIds()` for bulk and global actions)
+- `collection` the collection on which the action is declared, which can be queried using the [Forest Admin Query Interface](../../under-the-hood/queries/README.md).
+- `filter` a filter that can be used to query the collection, and which is based on action scope, and on the selected records.

-## Getting data from the selected records
+### Example 1: Getting data from the selected records

-When programming `Single` or `Bulk` actions, you'll need to interact with the selected records.

-This can be done by using the `context` parameter of the `execute` function.
+We can simply use the `getRecord()` method to get any column from the selected record or a relation.

 ```javascript
 agent.customizeCollection('customers', collection =>